What is a Buffer Strip?

 What is the penalty for not installing a buffer?

-What about the redetermination of benefits for public ditch systems?
+What about the Redetermination of Benefits for public ditch systems?

 Brown County is currently in the process of redetermining the benefits of all of its ditch systems.
 Upon redetermination the county will acquire the 16.5 buffer as part of a ditch right-of-way easement.
 You will still need to have the buffers in place by November 1, 2018 even if your ditch system won’t be redetermined until a later date.
+Please contact us if you have any questions about the redetermination process.

 Does my buffer need to be planted with native grasses?